kimchitsigai/Articles-and-Tutorials/webmin_mail_srv_ubuntu.md

 ### Introduction

-Webmin is a web-based, server configuration tool &ndash; or, control panel &ndash; and its versatility allows even novice Linux users to deploy, and administer, a full-fledged mail server.
+Webmin is a web-based, server configuration tool &ndash; or, control panel, like cPanel and Plesk &ndash; and its versatility allows even novice Linux users to deploy, and administer, a full-fledged mail server.

-## Server Specifications
+## Server Setup

-First, follow the steps outlined in [How To Create Your First DigitalOcean Droplet Virtual Server](https://www.digitalocean.com/community/articles/how-to-create-your-first-digitalocean-droplet-virtual-server) to deploy the latest release of <code>Ubuntu Server 12.04</code>.
+First, follow the steps outlined in [How To Create Your First DigitalOcean Droplet Virtual Server](https://www.digitalocean.com/community/articles/how-to-create-your-first-digitalocean-droplet-virtual-server) to deploy the latest release of <code>Ubuntu 12.04 Server</code>.

-### 32-bit vs. 64-bit systems
+#### 32-bit vs. 64-bit systems

-Webmin uses approximately 10-12 MB of memory on a 32-bit system and about 50% more on a 64-bit system.
-If you deploy a cloud server with less than 3 GB of RAM, a 32-bit operating system is recommended; and this is especially true if you have 1 GB, or less, of RAM.
-Processes can require significantly more memory on 64-bit architecture.
-If you have RAM constraints, any performance benefits that one might gain from a 64-bit operating system would be undone by having less memory available for buffers and caching.
+A 32-bit operating system is recommended for cloud servers with less than 3 GB of RAM &ndash; this is _especially_ true for servers with 1 GB, or less, of RAM.
+Processes can require significantly more memory on the 64-bit architecture.
+On servers with a limited amount of RAM, any performance benefits that one might gain from a 64-bit operating system would be diluted by having less memory available for buffers and caching.

 >#### SSH Keys
 >